-The novel Things Fall Apart is based on a story of a tragic hero of a rich cultured society of Igbo tribes.
-Chinua Achebe encircled many aspect of that culture before arrival of white missionaries.
+The novel Things Fall Apart is based on a story of a tragic hero of a rich-cultured society of Igbo tribes.
+Chinua Achebe encircled many aspects of that culture before arrival of white missionaries.
 Achebe highlighted the consequences of white missionaries on that society who were firmly adhered to their social norms.
 Towards the end of the story, readers witness many events by which Igbo society begins to fall apart.

 Main Themes in Things Fall Apart are: theme of gender and muscularity, father vs. son, flexibility vs. rigidity, resistance of cultural change, theme of fear, and complexity of Igbo culture.

 Theme of Gender and Muscularity in Things Fall Apart

 The Importance and superiority of male gender in Igbo culture is one of the major theme of the novel.
 If a man has no muscularity, he is considered as a woman as we learned in the novel that in Igbo tribes if a man who has taken none of the expensive, prestigious show, titles, he is known as agbala, which also means “woman.”
 The same fear was hovering over Okonkwo when a man tells him that your father (Unoka) was agbala.
 Okonkwo associates masculinity with aggression and feels that anger is the only emotion that a strong man should display.
 For this reason, he frequently beats his children and wives.